Phase transitions and equilibrium measures in random matrix models: Families of the equilibrium and critical measures on the real line

 In this representation we do not have equations \eqref{orthCond} anymore (they are now ``embedded'' in the representation \eqref{density}, which automatically defines a bounded density).
 Equations \eqref{Periods_0} now take the form

+which again can be found in \cite{MR2000j:31003}.
 We could continue rewriting further the conditions on the unknown parameters, taking into account e.g.~the explicit form of $\Phi'$ and identity \eqref{charactMeasure}, but in no case the equivalent equations will be elementary, or at least suitable for a truly constructive solution.

 One approach that renders an effective procedure for investigation of those equations is to consider the dependence of the system from its parameters.
 The main parameter is $t $, and it is the central object in this paper.
 Details are presented in subsections \ref{subsec:dynamical_first} and \ref{subsec:dynamical} below.